dtudk/pythonsupport-page/docs/install/windows/manual.rst

            :align: center

     #.
-       Run the following command in the Terminal by copying and pasting and pressing enter:
+       Run the following command in the Terminal by copying and pasting and pressing :kbd:`Enter`:

        .. code-block:: bash

            conda config --add channels conda-forge ; conda config --remove channels defaults

        .. include:: /_rst_includes/tip-copy.rst

     #.
-       Copy the following line of code into your PowerShell and press enter:
+       Copy the following line of code into your PowerShell and press :kbd:`Enter`:

        .. code-block:: bash